muhammad-bilal-arshad-99/Mini-Reinforced-Concrete-Bridge/README.md

 Challenges:

 My biggest challenge was designing stable bridge pillars.
-The original pillars were too thin and collapsed after I removed the bridge deck support.
-Instead of abandoning the project, I redesigned the pillars with a larger diameter and reinforced them using steel wire.
-This experience taught me that even small design decisions can have a significant impact on structural stability.
+When I removed the temporary support under the bridge deck, the pillars cracked almost immediately and the deck collapsed.
+At first, I thought the concrete mixture was weak.
+After looking more carefully, I realized the real problem was the pillar design—they were simply too narrow and vulnerable to support the load.
+I rebuilt them with a larger diameter and added steel wire reinforcement This experience taught me that even small design decisions can have a significant impact on structural stability.

 Future Improvements: